-From there, however, Rowland advises businesses to look closely at these five areas when creating their post-disaster plan.
+From there, however, you should look closely at these five areas when creating your post-disaster plan.

 1. Ensure your plan is easily accessible in an emergency

-Make sure your plan is stored electronically and employees have access to it through a cloud service no matter what they’re doing or where they are working, Rowland says.
-If you’re not onsite with your company, your employees need to know what to do.
+Make sure your plan is stored electronically and employees have access to it through a cloud service no matter what they’re doing or where they are working.
+If you’re not onsite with your company, your employees must know what to do.

 To make it easier to follow, consider writing your plan in the form of a checklist.

 Also keep up-to-date copies of documents such as insurance policies and legal papers on a cloud service to access them at any time.

 2. Line up solutions to continue your operations